-The Fed helped fuel a stock market boom that benefited wealthy Americans — and left behind everyone else
+Analysis | The Fed helped fuel a stock market boom that benefited wealthy Americans — and left behind everyone else

 In other words, increasing wealth for the wealthy is an inevitable side effect of keeping interest rates low to support the economy and create jobs.

 The latest round of stimulus checks will help close that gap a little by putting money in the pockets of low-income earners like Tan.
 But near-zero interest rates will make it harder for them to save the money for the future, as Tan hopes to do.
-She would like to set aside $1,000 to $2,000 in a savings account for her 16-year-old son and 3-year-old grandson in addition to saving for her retirement and a rainy-day fund.
+She would like to set aside $1,000 to $2,000 in savings accounts for her 16-year-old son and 3-year-old grandson in addition to saving for her retirement and a rainy-day fund.

 And as the Fed pumps more money into the financial system by buying Treasury securities and indirectly supporting federal stimulus programs, the run-up in stock markets is likely to continue — and leave people like Tan even further behind than they already were.